Showing posts with label 1925. Show all posts

 August 1925 - Another lucky escape

 Garfield - Frank Harris, an old League footballer, met with a severe accident on Saturday.
-He was falling a tree when it fell back on him and broke his leg at the thigh.
-Notwithstanding that the bone was protruding, the unfortunate man crawled half a mile through the bush to obtain assistance.
+He was felling a tree when it fell back on him and broke his leg at the thigh.
+Notwithstanding that the bone was protruding, the unfortunate man crawled half a mile through the bush to obtain assistance

 (The Age, August 25, 1925, see here)